 Your annuity income is usually just for your own lifetime and generally does not go to your dependants when you die.
 However, there are some guaranteed annuity products that may pay out some benefit to your dependants

-If you die after retirement and have invested in an ARF, the remaining funds form part of your estate but are regarded as your income in the year of death.
+If you die after retirement and have invested in an ARF, the remaining funds form part of your estate but are treated as your income in the year of death.

-The tax treatment of ARFs when you die depends on who inherits the ARF and in what manner.
+The tax treatment of ARFs when you die depends on who inherits the ARF.

 Transfers to your spouse

-If the ARF transfers into the name of the holder’s spouse, then no income tax or Capital Acquisitions Tax (CAT) is payable.
-However, the spouse will pay income tax on any withdrawals from the ARF.
+If the ARF transfers to your spouse, then no income tax or Capital Acquisitions Tax (CAT) is payable.
+However, your spouse will pay income tax on any withdrawals from the ARF.

 Transfers to your children